negz/nix/README.md

 console.
 Instead I rely on Tailscale working so I can connect using my SSH key.

 ```
+# Ctrl-A-X to stop the VM (or Ctrl-A-Ctrl-A-X if you bind Ctrl-A to tmux).
 NIX_ROOT=$PWD/vm/nixos.qcow2
 qemu-system-aarch64 \
     -name mael \